Join the RHS today and support our charitable work

 Join the RHS today and support our charity

 Our theatres feature a range of expert advice, with an exciting and varied schedule throughout the week.
-Learn something new or simply sit back and be entertained with over 150 talks and workshops in our theatres:
+Learn something new or simply sit back and be entertained with over 150 talks and workshops in our theatres.

 supported by Campaign for a Smarter Britain

 Award-winning food and garden writer Mark Diacono will host Dig In Live.
+Featuring talks from a variety of foodies and gardening experts, Dig In Live is the theatre to head to for garden and cookery inspiration.

 We're a UK charity established to share the best in gardening.
 We want to enrich everyone's life through plants, and make the UK a greener and more beautiful place.